yuritsukahara/Basic-Postgres-app-with-auth/README.md

 ---
 ## TODO

-- implement jwt token with server
 - manage queries with tanstack
-- create default user on docker compose

 ## Tech Stack

-This project uses Bun, Hono, Vite, Tanstack (router, query and form), ShadCn, Tailwind, Zod, Drizzle, Postgres, JWT and Bcrypt, to create a simple project as a Template for future projects.
+This project uses Bun, Hono, Vite, Tanstack (router, query and form), MUI, Tailwind, Zod, Drizzle, Postgres, Hono JWT and Bcrypt, to create a simple project as a Template for future projects.

 For default creates a simple user permissions and a database to manage users and grant protected routes and profile customizations.

-Is required to have an .env file to setup Postgres:
+Is required to have an .env file to setup Postgres and JWT secret:

 ```
 DB_URL= "127.0.0.1:5432"